tovrstra/tovrstra.github.io/content/blog/computational-challenge.md

 - the closest distance between the car and the microphone is 15 m,
 - the time at which the car is closest to the microphone is 1.6 s, and
 - the car engine runs at a frequency of 337 Hz (20220 rpm).

+## Share your solution

+If you've solved the challenge and have posted your implementation online, e.g. Jupyter Notebook on GitHub, please reply to my bluesky post with a link to your solution.
+I'm happy to take a look and share it with others!